Shared Nothing v.s. Shared Disk Architectures: An Independent View

 Considering the Retrieval of Data

-The retrieval of data in these architectures suffers from different constraints to those discussed for writes.
+The retrieval of data in these architectures suffers from different constraints to writes.
 Looking firstly Shared Disk we find it to have two significant drawbacks when compared with Shared Nothing:

 The first is the potential for resource starvation, most notably disk contention on the SAN/NAS drives.
 This can be combated, to a certain extent, through the use of partitioning but then the Shared Disk architecture starts to suffer from the other downside of Shared Nothing; the data must be physically partitioned in advance.